 Broiled Mussels with Sweet Paprika Aioli

 Steamed mussels are so ubiquitous you’d think they couldn’t be prepared any other way.
 But try them broiled.
-And topping them with paprika aioli boosts their flavor—enough to have turned a few mussel-haters into mussel-lovers in the CHOW kitchen.
+And topping them with paprika aioli boosts their flavor—enough to have turned a few mussel-haters into mussel-lovers in the Chowhound kitchen.

 This recipe was featured as part of both our Academy Awards Cocktail Party menu and our Bar Snacks photo gallery.